 Each rule has individual technical sheets and the rules can be searched by project phase or various topics: e-commerce, data-privacy, internationalization, security, code, etc, or by themes: accessibility, SEO, mobile, privacy, and ecodesign.
 The complete checklist is available on a creative commons license BY-SA.

-These foundational UX-QA rules (User Experience Quality Assurance) are also at the core of the Opquast certification, ‘Mastering Web Quality Assurance’, detailed below, which now has over 11,000 certified.
+These foundational UX-QA rules (User Experience and Web Quality Assurance) are also at the core of the Opquast certification, ‘Mastering Web Quality Assurance’, (link at the bottom below).

 Go on, download the list.
 We know you want to 😉

 Broad application and benefits